alexeygumirov/pandoc-for-pdf-how-to/README.md

 > All Pandoc commands are for the Pandoc version 2.x.

-> Since 2.11 Pandoc warns that source format `markdown_github` is depreceted.
+> Since 2.11 Pandoc warns that source format `markdown_github` is deprecated.
 > For my formatting following replacement works: `markdown_github` -> `markdown_strict+pipe_tables+backtick_code_blocks`.
 Below all scripts are given with the new `markdown_strict` source format.

 ```sh